 The GDF vapor recovery ISD system shall assess, on a weekly basis, based on a minimum of 30 non-ORVR dispensing fueling events, when the A/L ratio is at least 25% below the lower certified A/L ratio or at least 25% above the upper certified A/L ratio, shall activate a warning alarm, and shall record the event.
 This condition must be detected with a probability of 95%.
-If fewer than 30 non-ORVR dispensing events occur in a week, the ISD system may accumulate events over an additional day or days until a minimum of 30_non-ORVR events is reached.
+If fewer than 30 non-ORVR dispensing events occur in a week, the ISD system may accumulate events over an additional day or days until a minimum of 30 non-ORVR events is reached.
 When two such consecutive failed assessments occur, the ISD system shall activate a failure alarm, record that event, and prohibit fuel dispensing from the affected fueling point(s).
 The ISD system shall have the capability of reenabling dispensing, and shall record that event.

-For example, for a vapor recovery system that is certified to operate with an A/L ratio between 0.9 and 1.0, a failed assessment shall occur if the weekly A/L ratio range is less than or equal to .68 (75% of .9) or if the weekly ratio range is greater than or equal to 1.25 (25% more than 1.0). wWhen the ISD system assesses two consecutive failures A/L ratios equal to or less than 75%(0.9), or 0.68, or equal to or greater than 125%(1.0), or 1.25, the ISD system shall activate an alarm.
+For example, for a vapor recovery system that is certified to operate with an A/L ratio between 0.9 and 1.0, a failed assessment shall occur if the weekly A/L ratio is less than or equal to .68 (75% of .9) or if the weekly ratio is greater than or equal to 1.25 (25% more than 1.0). wWhen the ISD system assesses two consecutive failures A/L ratios equal to or less than 75%(0.9), or 0.68, or equal to or greater than 125%(1.0), or 1.25, the ISD system shall activate an alarm.

-2.1.210.2.2 Balance Flow Performance Vapor Collection Flow Performance Monitoring
+2.1.210.2.2 Balance Performance Vapor Collection Flow Performance Monitoring

 The GDF vapor recovery ISD system shall monitor vapor collection flow performance for balance vapor recovery systems.
-Flow performance is defined as the amount of vapor collected relative to fuel dispensed.
+Vapor collection Flow performance is defined as the amount of vapor collected relative to fuel dispensed to a non-ORVR vehicle.
+The baseline vapor collection performance is established during certification as described in TP-201.1I.